Ygilany/paw-apidoc-generator/README.md

-# Paw Generator for Angular's $http provider
+# Paw Generator for ApiDoc
-Paw Code generator extension for Angular's $http provider.
+Paw Code generator extension for ApiDoc

 # Installation
-Clone this git repo into your extensions folder as `com.martianwabbit.PawExtensions.AngularGenerator`.
+Clone this git repo into your extensions folder as `com.ygilany.PawExtensions.apiDocGenerator`.

 # License
 The MIT License (MIT)